 3. Review your eligibility

 The Department of Veterans Affairs offers several different programs for individuals that meet specific qualifications.
-For the most up-to-date information, visit www.gibill.va.gov.
+For the most up-to-date information on the G.I.
+Bill®, visit www.gibill.va.gov.
 Please read the descriptions of the programs available through the Department of Veterans Affairs and the program requirements listed below to determine your eligiblity.

 Local Philadelphia Veterans Benefit Office

 5000 Wissahickon Avenue, Philadelphia, PA 19101